-- Survey management systems allow the vendor to track the status of sampled cases through all phases of the data collection process. - Cases are assigned and tracked using a unique SID number. - All cases must be assigned a final HHCAHPS Survey disposition code at the conclusion of the data collection period; however, vendors can use their own set of pending status codes to track cases before they are finalized.
+- Survey management systems must be electronic and allow the vendor to track the status of sampled cases through all phases of the data collection process. - Cases are assigned and tracked using a unique SID number. - All cases must be assigned a final HHCAHPS Survey disposition code at the conclusion of the data collection period; however, vendors can use their own set of pending status codes to track cases before they are finalized.